scottkuhl/XamarinFormsTemplate/README.md

 To keep things consistent, the project uses the Visual Studio extensions for clean code listed above in Getting Started as well as:

+1. [Roslynator](https://github.com/JosefPihrt/Roslynator) - A extended collection of Rosyln analyzers.
+It is included as a NuGet package.
 1. A starting .editorconfig file with minimal rule changes.